-Restraining orders are common in domestic violence situations, but they are also available for victims of stalking or harassment who have not suffered any physical abuse.
+These are common in domestic violence situations, but they are also available for victims of stalking or harassment who have not suffered any physical abuse.
 In the case of domestic violence, the restraining order can even prevent the person whom you filed it against from living a certain distance from you or owning a firearm.
-The options to obtain a restraining order in South Carolina include Orders of Protection, Restraining Orders, and Permanent Restraining Orders.
+The options in South Carolina include Orders of Protection, Restraining Orders, and Permanent Restraining Orders.

 Orders of Protection